MARDAScience/MARDAScience/README.md

 In the past two years I led the development and now maintain a set of TensorFlow-based tools specifically designed for this task - from developing training data to creating deployment ready models.
 The set of tools is available on [Github Doodleverse Org.](https://github.com/Doodleverse).
 I have recently [talked](https://www.youtube.com/watch?v=0I1TOOGfdZ0)about these tools and how they are being [applied](https://www.youtube.com/watch?v=SnmotT2hDn0) in production.

 That work has spawned the development of several downstream applications for specific tasks.
+For example, CoastSeg and Seg2Map described below

+### CoastSeg

+> An interactive interface to download satellite imagery using CoastSat from Google Earth Engine, extracting shorelines from satellite imagery, and applying segmentation models to satellite imagery
+> A mapping extension for CoastSat using Segmentation Zoo models

-For example, I oversee a small team developing satellite-image based shoreline [mapping tools](https://github.com/SatelliteShorelines/CoastSeg) as we work towards a prospectus outlined in a [recent paper](https://doi.org/10.31223/X54P9Z).
-Another generic toolbox for semantic segmentation of geospatial imagery called [Seg2Map](https://github.com/Doodleverse/seg2map) is in the works.
+In the past year I have overseen a small team developing satellite-image based shoreline [mapping tools](https://github.com/SatelliteShorelines/CoastSeg) as we work towards a prospectus outlined in a [recent paper](https://doi.org/10.31223/X54P9Z).

+### Seg2Map
+> An interactive web map app for geospatial label imagery generated within the Doodleverse

+Another generic toolbox for semantic segmentation of geospatial imagery is [Seg2Map](https://github.com/Doodleverse/seg2map).
+Display the imagery on a web map, and apply segmentation models to create labels and maps

 ### SediNet